Betting Against the Public: Fade Like a Sharp

 Placing your bet in opposition of the public perception is advantageous for several reasons, and becoming more aware of these opportunities will net you more cash in the long run!

 The public bet is simply the side that more people are wagering on.
-You can tell which side the public is betting simply by looking at the odds for a given sporting event.
-Bettors choose sides for a variety of reasons, but trends show that the public bet almost always represents the favored team or the team with “home-field” advantage.
+You can make an educated guess about which side the public is betting by looking at the odds for a given sporting event.
+Bettors choose sides for a variety of reasons, but trends show that the public tends to back the favored team or the team with “home-field” advantage.
 This thinking also applies to lines based on scoring (the over is usually preferred against the under).

 Understanding the Mind of an Average Sports Fan